asaglimbeni/django-datetime-widget/README.rst

 TODO
 ----
+#. widget for TimeField
-#. widget for TimeFiled
+#. widget for DateField
-#. widget for DateFiled
+#. widget for DateTime range.
 #. provide the short/full textual representation of a month with internationalization.
 #. some more controlls in tranlation of bootstrap-datetime format to python-datetime format.